 Pygmy possums could melt the hardest of hearts.
-But they’re not just pretty faces: they're agile climbers and, though they can’t glide, they use their prehensile (grasping) tails like fifth limbs and can deftly leap between tall trees.
+But they’re not just pretty faces: though they can’t glide, they use their prehensile (grasping) tails like fifth limbs to climb swiftly and can deftly leap between tall trees.

-They're nectar feeders and just as they depend on their habitat, they also play a large role in maintaining habitat health by pollinating their habitat and feeder trees.
+Just as they depend on their habitat, they also play a large role in maintaining habitat health by pollinating plants.

 Cercartetus has four species (all surviving):

 - Tasmanian (or Little) Pygmy Possum (C. lepidus) and

 Pygmy possums are tree-dwelling marsupials.
 From head to tail they can be as large as 12cm and, fully grown, as small as 5cm!
 They weigh between 10g and 50g.